Signatures from the observed jet power and the radiative efficiency for rotating black holes in loop quantum gravity: Effects of the LQG Parameter on Radiative Efficiency and Power of Relativistic Jets around a Rotating Black Hole

-The dependence of the conversion efficiency $\eta$ on the parameters $a$ and $P$ is plotted in Fig. (\ref{fetaa}), which shows that
+The dependence of the conversion efficiency $\eta$ on the parameters $a$ and $P$ is illustrated in Fig. (\ref{fetaa}), which shows that

-the conversion efficiency $\eta$ decreases with the LQG parameter $P$ for the slowly rotating black hole, but increases for the rapidly rotating black hole.
-With the increase of the black hole spin, the conversion efficiency $\eta$ increases for different $P$, which is similar to that in the Kerr case.
-It is well known that black holes surrounded by the Novikov-Thorne accretion disk with the same radiative efficiency must own the same thermal spectrum \cite{Kong14}, which can be used to estimate the parameters of the background black hole.
+the conversion efficiency $\eta$ decreases with the LQG parameter $P$ for slowly rotating black holes, while it increases for rapidly rotating black holes.
+Additionally, as the black hole spin increases, the conversion efficiency $\eta$ increases for different values of $P$, which is similar to that in the Kerr case.
+It is well known that black holes surrounded by the Novikov-Thorne accretion disk with the same radiative efficiency must own the same thermal spectrum \cite{Kong14}, which can be utilized to estimate the parameters of the background black hole.
+Generally, to constrain the parameters $a$ and $P$ in the black hole metric (\ref{metric}), we must firstly construct a theoretical thermal spectrum model of the disk surrounding the black hole, and compute the statistical quantity $\chi^2$ to find the best-fit values by comparing the observed spectra of the sources with the theoretical spectrum derived from the standard accretion disk model.
+This fitting method requires six free parameters: the black hole mass $M$ and its spin $a$, the LQG parameter $P$, the mass accretion rate $\dot{M}$, the black hole distance $d$, and the inclination angle $i$ of the disk with respect to the line of sight of the distant observer, which implies that this procedure is probably long and time-consuming \cite{Zhang_1997}.
+A simply approximate way to constraining black hole parameters is to estimate the radiative efficiency \cite{ref78,PhysRevD86123013}.
+The main reason is that the radiative efficiency depends on the spacetime metric and it directly connects the measured luminosity to the key physical parameter governing accretion dynamics.
+This method of applying radiative efficiency is extensively employed to constrain the black hole parameters in various scenarios \cite{ref78,PhysRevD86123013,ref84,ref91,McClintock:2013vwa,add2,BakhtiyorNarzilloev,add1}.